 - The Master (2016) composed by Alberto Caruso, based on the novel of the same name by Colm Tóibín who also wrote the libretto.
 This will be performed in the Jerome Hynes Theatre.
 Stage Director will be Conor Hanratty.

 - The Spectre Knight (1878) (a fanciful farsa) composed by Alfred Cellier, with libretto by James Albery, which was first performed at the Opéra-Comique, London 9 Feb 1878.
 Performed at Wexford Arts Centre, the Stage Director Sinéad O'Neill.

 An unmissable Gala with Orchestra will feature the celebrated Mezzo Soprano Daniela Barcellona, conducted by Alessandro Vitiello and performed by the Wexford Festival Orchestra in the O’Reilly Theatre Oct 27.

 The ever popular Gala Concert will take place on Nov 1 in the O’Reilly Theatre while the Lunchtime Recitals will return to their traditional home at St Iberius Church.
 The festival will come to a rousing conclusion with a final concert on Nov 6 performed at the piano and conducted by the acclaimed Barry Douglas and the Wexford Festival Orchestra.

-The Dr. Tom Walsh Lecture, (Oct 27, Jerome Hynes Theatre) Shakespeare’s Rough Magic, will be delivered by Patrick Spottywoode (Director of Education at the Shakespeare Globe in London and former chairman of each of the US Shakespeare Associations)
+The Dr. Tom Walsh Lecture, (Oct 27, Jerome Hynes Theatre) Shakespeare’s Rough Magic, will be delivered by by Patrick Spottiswoode (Founder Globe Education and Senior Research Fellow Shakespeare’s Globe)

 An exciting and eclectic programme of Pop-Up Events will take place during the festival.
 Free pop-up, multi-disciplinary performances featuring music, drama, singing and dance which will be performed in non-traditional settings in various locations around Wexford town.